srib4ufrnd/PowerBlueServerWindows/README.md

 1.Bluetooth Adapter should be enabled and Bluetooth should be switched on in Device.
   Check this from Devicemanager in windows.

+2. For clients to detect your windows machine, make sure that in

+   Bluetooth settings -> Options > Discovery -> check the box "Allow bluetooth devices to find this computer"

+   Bluetooth settings -> Options > Connections -> check the box "Allow bluetooth devices to connect to this computer"

+   Bluetooth settings -> Options > Connections -> check the box "Alert me when a new bluetooth device wants to connect"

 Second Install: 32Feet.Net